mikeizbicki/lab-transactions/README.md

 $ python3 scripts/random_transfers.py postgresql://postgres:pass@localhost:9999
 ```
 You should see a large number of SQL commands scroll through your screen.
-The script performs 1000 random transfers between accounts by calling the `Ledger.transfer_funds` method.
+This script performs 1000 random transfers between accounts by calling the `Ledger.transfer_funds` method.
 (I recommend you read through the source and understand it before continuing.)

 Unfortunately, the `Ledger.transfer_funds` method is currently incorrect.
-Run the integrity check.
+Rerun the integrity check.
 ```
 $ sh scripts/integrity_check.sh
 ```
 You should see that the sum of the balances is non-zero,
 and that the check fails.
+The `random_transfers.py` script is nondeterministic,
+so everyone will have different sums,
+but they should all be non-zero.

 ### The Solution

 Modify the `transfer_funds` method so that it is correct.

-Run the following commands to bring the database into a sane state and test your solution
+To test your solution, run the following commands to reset the database and then rerun the test scripts.
 ```
 $ docker-compose down
 $ docker-compose up -d